Scroll Top

 The Science of AI Upscaling

-However, it has been trained on a vast number of low-resolution images alongside high-res ones to learn recreating fine elements that were lost during image compression, such as sharpness and textures, and with it, also to recreate the bit details in lost during digital imaging.
+UpscaleIMG.AI is one of many AI upscalers that actually work quite covertly, using powerful 🧠 deep learning.
+It has been trained on a vast number of low-resolution images alongside high-res ones to learn recreating fine elements lost during image compression, such as sharpness and textures, and also to recreate the bit details lost during digital imaging.

 🔍 For small upscales (like 2x):